txcsmad/f15-android-pokedex-api/README.md

 Note: Currently Retrofit is doing a major overhaul and is currently at version 2.00beta1.
 Once it becomes more stable this will be updated to teach the latest and greatest ways to access api calls.

 ### Using Retrofit & Pokedex API
+To use retrofit, you must create a interface for the url and the type of data ( Java Object ) the api call will return.